Páidí Ó Sé: Senior

 Ó Sé made his first senior appearance for Kerry in a National League game against Galway in 1974.
 It was a successful campaign as Kerry subsequently reached the final against Roscommon.
 A drawn game was followed by 0-14 to 0-8 victory for Kerry.
 It was Ó Sé's first National League medal.
 He later made his championship debut against Waterford.

-In 1975, a new-look Kerry team was formed under the management of former player Mick O'Dwyer.
-It was the beginning of a glorious era for Kerry football and Ó Sé played a key role in orchestrating much of the success for the team that would come to be regarded as the greatest of all-time.
-That year he won his first Munster medal, dethroning Cork as provincial champions in the process. Ó Sé later lined out in his first senior All-Ireland final.
-Reigning champions Dublin provided the opposition and were installed as the red-hot favourites over the youngest Kerry team of all-time.
-On a rain-soaked day John Egan and substitute Ger O'Driscoll scored two goals and the Dubs were ambushed by 2-12 to 0-11.
-It was Ó Sé's first All-Ireland medal at senior level. Ó Sé later said, "To this day, winning that All-Ireland medal is my greatest thrill.
-The oldest person on the team was Brendan Lynch and he was only 25.
-Nobody gave us a chance: we were just a team of 15 bachelors from Kerry up for the day".
+In 1975, a new Kerry team was formed under manager Mick O'Dwyer.
+That year, Ó Sé won his first Munster medal when Kerry defeated Cork.
+Kerry then played reigning champions Dublin in the senior All-Ireland final.
+Although Dublin were favored, Kerry won by 2–12 to 0–11, earning Ó Sé his first senior All-Ireland medal.
+He later described winning this medal as the greatest thrill of his career, noting that the team was young and unfavored to win.

 Ó Sé captured his second Munster medal in 1976 before later lining out in his second All-Ireland final.
 Once again it was Dublin who provided the opposition.
 Both sides were hoping for success; however, new player Kevin Moran was causing havoc with the Kerry defence.
 Jimmy Keaveney converted a penalty to help Dublin to a 3-8 to 0-10 victory and defeat for Ó Sé.

 1977 proved to be another frustrating year.
 The year began with Ó Sé capturing a second National League medal and a third consecutive Munster medal following another win over Cork.
 Kerry later took on Dublin for the third consecutive year; however, this time it was in the All-Ireland semi-final.
 In one of the greatest games of football ever-played, the Dubs triumphed and Ó Sé was still left waiting for a second All-Ireland medal.